Insingner101/log-bot/README.md

 # Log-Bot
-Bot that auto logs moderator actions
+Bot that auto logs moderator actions in Discord to mod-logs channel